 You want examples?
 Of course you do!
 Take, for instance, his role in the defense of the Elinarch.
 Due to a lot of things going wrong at once, he ended up in command of a single, inexperienced legion (about 7,000 soldiers) who had to hold a bridge against an army of more than 50,000 Canim: centuries-old, enormous, and incredibly dangerous wolfmen.
 First, to stop them from crossing the river anywhere else, he had all the butchers in the camp and the towns at either end of the Elinarch throw buckets of blood into the river to attract sharks.
 Any Canim trying to swim across quickly learned the error of their ways.
 He also went out to try to negotiate with the leaders.
 By himself.
 He proceeded to use his knowledge of their culture to laugh in the face of an Evil Sorcerer and exploit a division in their leadership.
 Then he sat for an hour and played chess with Nasaug during a truce to let them remove their dead from the fieldnote Tavi won, in order to buy time for his men to set up his next tactic: sawdust and fire furies planted in every building on the Canim side of the bridge, which he then had his only Knight Ignusblow up while the Canim were trying to move through them.
 He'd made sure they were all in the buildings by having everyone in the legion hold tiny firecraftings over the main square so the stones were superheated and anyone trying to step on them would get fried.
 And the battle ended when he had his Knights Aerisbend the air to form a quarter-mile-wide magnifying glass, concentrating the sunlight into aDeath Ray.
 The general consensus among the characters seems to be that Tavi is completely insane.

-Ehren: "This plan is nuts... you're nuts... *looks around* I'm going to need some pants.
+Ehren: "This plan is insane....You are insane....*looks around* I'm going to need some pants.

 And that thing mentioned above about going into the most suicidal place he could think of?
 His plan was to piss off the Eldritch Abomination-like Great Furies Garados and Thana and use them against the Vord Queen.
 It only really works when she tries to claim the furies and he has the even crazier idea of cutting her connection and letting them go free to wreak random destruction.
 They are very pissed about the attempt to control them, and Thana, an enormous, sentient thunderstorm, pretty much literally chews the Vord Queen up and spits her out.